Jyotishmaan-Deka/FinSight-Netlify/README.md

 👉 **[Netlify Link](https://finsight-by-armunstudio.netlify.app/)**

-Screen-by-screen breakdowns, the design system, color palette, typography, and tech stack used to build the app — all without needing to clone the repo.
+Screen-by-screen breakdowns, the design system, color palette, typography, and tech stack used to build the app